Differentially Private Hyperparameter Tuning using Local Bayesian Optimization

 \section{Examples}

-We now present two numerical experiments to illustrate the behavior of our proposed algorithm and to compare it to other private algorithms and to non-private Bayesian Optimization procedures.
-More detailed discussion about these examples, along with additional studies can be found in Appendix \ref{appendix:examples}.
-All experiments were ran locally on an Apple Macbook with an M3 Pro Chip with 11 Core CPU and 14 Core GPU and 36GB of Unified Memory.
+We now present three numerical experiments to illustrate the behavior of our proposed algorithm and to compare it to other private algorithms and to non-private Bayesian optimization procedures.
+More detailed discussions about these examples, along with additional studies, can be found in Appendix \ref{appendix:examples}.
+All experiments were run locally on an Apple Macbook with an M3 Pro Chip with 11 Core CPU and 14 Core GPU and 36GB of Unified Memory.